 What a beautiful Florida lighthouse.

 Your admission ticket also includes Exhibits are housed in the Keepers’ House and Lighthouse, Historic Site and Grounds, the Maritime Center, and World War II-era Structures.
 Plan to spend several hours exploring it all.
+There is a great gift shop too with St. Augustine gifts.

 Below is another shot of the St. Augustine Lighthouse as seen from the Victory III scenic cruise.